• HOME

 SMARTPASS120 CAPABILITIES

 The Smartpass120 is an alternator charging system.
 It hooks the starter and auxiliary batteries together so the alternator charges both batteries.
-It has a 12 volt output for appliances that cuts out at 11.5 volts, for non-critical consumers.
+It has a 12-volt output for appliances that cut out at 11.5 volts, for non-critical consumers.
 This prevents your auxiliary battery from deep discharge.

 The Smartpass120 automatically connects the starter battery to the auxiliary battery for start assistance if the starter battery is low.
 It will also trickle charge the starter battery from the auxiliary battery.
 It will handle up to an 800 amp/hour battery bank.